 Learn How to Plan for Retirement – and Actually Do It!

 Don’t know what a 401k is?
 Clueless about the difference in a Roth and Traditional IRA?
 Head spin when I mention the term aggressive growth mutual fund?
 Shame on you.
-If you will endure the pain of learning how these things work and then develop a plan for your retirement, you will be financially able to retire earlier, be secure in your financial plan, and avoid being duped by the scoundrels out there who want to hock their latest financial “opportunity” on you.
+If you are willing to go through the pain of learning how these things work and then begin retirement planning, you will be financially able to retire earlier, be secure in your financial plan, and avoid being duped by the scoundrels out there who want to hock their latest financial “opportunity” on you.

 This doesn’t mean “go crazy and get arrested.”
 This means do things that are a little scary but will stretch you a bit.
 Learn new things, meet new people, go new places.
 Say “yes” to opportunities that you won’t get later.